unikraft/eurosys21-artifacts/README.md

 ### Hardware

-Before you can run these experiments, you will need to prepare 3 physical host environments.
-In the paper, we used three different set ups:
+Before you can run these experiments, you will need to prepare 3 physical host environments.  **Physical hosts as opposted to virtual machines are recommended as they provide better performance.**  In the paper, we used three different
+setups:

  1. A Linux host with KVM enabled and Linux kernel 4.19 (most experiments).
 We use a somewhat older kernel because HermiTux will